 Gove’s support is currently derived from the government payroll vote and MPs who voted for May’s Brexit deal the first and second times.
 As one MP commented: “He appeals to everyone between Rory [Stewart] and Penny [Mordaunt],” the implication being that he has limited support among Tory Brexiteers who opposed the deal.

-He has been told that while he is well-liked across the party, this is “no time for a novice” and that an experienced head is needed to deliver Brexit.
-Hancock has responded that the Tories need a PM who can not only handle Brexit but lead the party and country for the next 10 years.
+He has been told that while he is well liked across the party, this is “no time for a novice,” and that an experienced head is needed to deliver Brexit.
+Hancock has responded that the Tories need a PM who can not only handle Brexit but also lead the party and country for the next 10 years.